Cybersecurity and Data Privacy: Preventing Unauthorized Access to and Disclosure of Confidential Information

 When the mistake was ultimately discovered, Tank Connection took legal action to recover the information from the now former employee.
 The company claimed that notwithstanding the mistake with the IT server, the employee accessed the information without authorization and essentially "stole" it from the company.
 But the court ultimately rejected this claim, reasoning: "The problem with Tank Connection’s argument that [the employee] exceeded his authorized access is that it is premised upon a restriction that was supposed to be incorporated into its network settings, but which in fact was not. . . .
 The fact that Tank Connection inadvertently provided [this employee] with access to the folder did not restrict or limit his authority.
 Nor does the fact that [the employee] apparently accessed these folders for purposes contrary to Tank Connection’s interests amount to evidence that he exceeded ‘authorized access.’"

 In other words, despite Tank Connection’s intent to maintain confidentiality of the file, the inadvertent mistake that occurred with the IT server resulted in the company failing to properly protect the confidential information and exposing it to potential disclosure and misuse.

 An important lesson should be learned from the Tank Connection, LLC case — actions speak louder than intentions with regard to maintaining confidentiality.
 Even a company’s best intentions to protect the confidentiality of employee information can go awry and will be rendered meaningless if the company’s actions do not actually safeguard the information at issue.
 To ensure that intentions match actions, companies should regularly audit their information security protocols, including all security measures in effect on their IT systems to protect confidential company information kept in electronic form, to ensure the continued functionality of such measures and make sure that what they think is in place actually is.

-To learn more, contact Jessica C. Moller, Michael D. Billok or Clifford G. Tsan.
+To learn more, contact Jessica C. Moller or Michael D. Billok.

 Jessica C. Moller